 Maybe that’s giving this song too much credit.

-> Either way, if your childhood or teenage years were awkward, you’ll probably appreciate this song.
+Either way, if your childhood or teenage years were awkward, you’ll probably appreciate this song about childhood.

-> “Teenage Dirtbag” by Wheatus
+“Teenage Dirtbag” by Wheatus

 Song year: 2000